Sometimes it helps to talk

 The question is not so much whether there is a problem, but what to do about it.
 Rebuilding the police service and the courts after 30 years of civil war will take decades — enough time for a whole generation to grow up and suffer abuse.
 So UNDP has been working with ministries of justice in all Federal Member States to find a solution that can ensure protection for women now.

-We have set up 10 Alternative Dispute Resolution (ADR) centres across all five Federal Member States.
+With funding from the EU, the Netherlands and Sweden, we have set up 10 Alternative Dispute Resolution (ADR) centres across all five Federal Member States.
 These are compounds where panels of elders registered with the Ministry of Justice adjudicate disputes with an emphasis on bringing people together to find common ground and solutions to which both sides can agree.

 Individuals can approach the centres in person, but sometimes elders bring cases in from the countryside or they are referred from the courts.
 No matter who arrives with an issue, however, both sides in any dispute have to agree for the case to be heard at a centre before it can go ahead.